kosakanishkdev/Project-Ideas/README.md

 Write a script that displays the number of words in a block of text in real time as the user types. [(details)](https://gist.github.com/cferdinandi/2d47e9e83f33f526eab50b5474a9787c)

 ## JavaScript To-Do List
-Use your JavaScript chops to whip up a to-do list like this JavaScript project sample built by John Fichera. [(details)](https://codepen.io/JohnPaulFich/pen/MXmzzM)
+Use your JavaScript skills to create a to-do list like this project sample built by John Fichera. [(details)](https://codepen.io/JohnPaulFich/pen/MXmzzM)

 ## Randomize
 Write an app that randomly picks an option for a list of choices.
 Users should be able to add and delete items from the list. [(details)](https://gist.github.com/cferdinandi/6bba5ba21564e090d158178caf8a2104)